Finish the year strong: Access our free fundraising resources today!

 It can be a significant achievement to gather a person’s email address so we want to treat these email addresses with white gloves.
 Isn’t it a better strategy to keep sending our recipients content that provides value to them versus content they are not even opening?
 By cleaning our monthly email list, we can send those email addresses who aren’t engaging with our monthly newsletter a more relevant email, like an important product announcement or other exciting news.

-Often times your email marketing software will have unique tools built into the product to help you use data to keep your database clean.
+Often, your email marketing software will have unique tools built into the product to help you use data to keep your database clean.
 Services like Constant Contact and MailChimp, for example, allow you to easily create lists of readers who have opened recent emails or who have been emailed in a certain time period.
-Many tools also allow readers to opt-out of specific email types.
+Many tools also allow readers to opt out of specific email types.
 Empowering the reader to choose the content they wish to receive will also maximize your ability to keep your database clean.

 BONUS: D is for Dynamic content.

-Dynamic content is content that appears to a specific reader based on some set of defined criteria.
+Dynamic content appears to a specific reader based on a set of defined criteria.
 In other words, with dynamic content, you can send one email to multiple list segments but define specific content to be displayed to specific lists.
-The easiest way to look at dynamic content is to imagine it working like the ultimate vending machine.
+The easiest way to imagine dynamic content is to imagine it working like the ultimate vending machine.
 With dynamic content, you’re able to select groups of people based on known information or behaviors to receive very specific pieces of content.

 If you’re not already using dynamic content, here are a few tricks to getting started: